dklopstein/dev-journal/admin/team.md

 # Git Gremlins

 ## Values:
+- Communication is key
 - Respect each other
+- Be transparent and make sure everyone knows their jobs
+- Be empathetic of others perspectives
-- We are responsible for our own work
+- We are accountable of our own work
-- we work as a team
+- We adapt based on obstacles we face

 | Name | Github | About |